 What you will learn:

-This program will present the underlying framework of Compassion-Focused Therapy as well as practical applications such as:
+This course will teach the underlying theoretical framework of Compassion-Focused Therapy as well as clinical applications such as:

 1. Explore the evolutionary model of the “tricky” brain and associated psychological processes to understand difficult emotions.